alexbruno/alexbruno/README.md

 Research and testing DevOps features on Github, Gitlab, Bitbucket, Netlify, Vercel, Google Firebase, Microsoft Azure, Amazon AWS, Google Cloud and other similar services.

-- 💻 I am currently working on [Caiena Tecnologia e Design](https://www.caiena.net/) projects.
+- 💻 I am currently working as a partner of international companies on projects for clients in the USA.
 - 📚 I've been learning HTML/CSS/JS and technologies related to frontend development for over 10 years, I always try to be up to date.
 - 📖 I like to contribute to Open Source projects.
 - 💬 Ask me about frontend development in general, but mainly about JS and Vue, they are my specialty.